Use our Policies and Bylaws: A Guide for Alberta Public Library Boards to help develop effective policies and bylaws for your board.

 Confidentiality of user records

-- Your board must also follow the Freedom of Information and Protection of Privacy Act.
+Keep user records confidential, except when required by law.
+You must also follow the Freedom of Information and Protection of Privacy Act.

 - Sample Confidentiality of User Records Policy (DOCX, 19 KB)

 Orientation and continuing education of board and staff

 Board members and staff should be oriented when they begin their positions, and attend regular training to keep skills current and keep up-to-date on library trends.

 This policy must include direction on reimbursement for attendance at library meetings, conferences, workshops and courses, and for memberships in library associations.

 - Sample Board Orientation and Continuing Education Policy (DOCX, 22 KB)

 - Sample Staff Orientation and Continuing Education Policy (DOCX, 22 KB)